-Bay Area Global Education Project (BAGEP)
+formerly Bay Area Global Education Project (BAGEP)

 Rolland joined World Savvy in February 2014 as the Director of Finance and Administration and now serves as its National Director of Partnerships.
 Born and raised in New York City, he developed an appreciation for the vastness of the world through periodic trips to visit family in the Philippines.
 Rolland graduated from Brown University in 2002, volunteering and teaching at a local Providence preschool for a number of years.
 He earned his Masters in Education from the Harvard Graduate School of Education.
 During his time in Boston, Rolland was the Associate Director of Teacher Development at Jumpstart for Young Children, as well as the Director of Playmaker Operations at Life is Good Playmakers.
 At Playmakers, he helped establish a formal office in Port-au-Prince as their mission spread internationally.

-North Bay International Studies Project (NBISP)
+formerly North Bay International Studies Project (NBISP)

-California International Studies Project Executive Director
+California Global Education Project Executive Director

 Emily earned her B.A. in Diversified Liberal Arts from the University of San Diego, M.S. in Journalism from Northwestern University, and Ed.D. in Education Leadership from the University of San Diego.
-After working as an editor for school publications, she served as a teacher, Social Studies Resource Teacher, and administrator in San Diego Unified.
+After working as an editor for school publications, she served as a teacher, district Social Studies Resource Teacher, and principal in San Diego Unified.
 She was the K-12 History-Social Science Coordinator for the San Diego County Office of Education, joined the Teacher Education faculty at San Diego State University, and served as Liaison for the National Geographic Education Foundation.
 Emily remains active in the California Geographic Alliance and California Council for the Social Studies.
 Her work in geography education, Social Studies education, interdisciplinary and equitable teaching and learning, and Linked Learning contributes greatly to her vision for global education.
-With years of experience in teaching, writing, editing, curriculum development, and professional learning, Emily is enthusiastic about leading the California International Studies Project.
+With years of experience in teaching, administration, writing, editing, curriculum development, and professional learning, Emily is enthusiastic about leading the California Global Education Project.

-California International Studies Project Program Manager
+California Global Education Project Program Manager